winitzki/scall/tutorial/programming_dhall.md

 ## Leibniz equality types

-Dhall's `assert` feature provides a static check that some expressions are equal.
+Dhall's `assert` feature is a static check that some expressions are equal.
 The syntax is `assert : a === b`, and the type expression `a === b` denotes a type that has a value only if `a` equals `b`.
 That feature can be viewed as syntax sugar for a general facility known as "Leibniz equality types".